Invert4TVG: A Temporal Video Grounding Framework with Inversion Tasks Preserving Action Understanding Ability: Introduction

 \section{Introduction}

-Temporal Video Grounding (TVG) is crucial for long-form video understanding \cite{Gaidon2013, Laptev2007, Darrell1993}.
-It localizes a video segment matching a textual query \cite{Gao2017, Zhang2023}, enabling applications like video-text retrieval \cite{zhang2024localizing} and UAV positioning \cite{ju2024video2bev}.
+Temporal Video Grounding (TVG) is crucial for long-form video understanding \citep{Gaidon2013, Laptev2007, Darrell1993}.
+It localizes a video segment matching a textual query \citep{Gao2017, Zhang2023}, enabling applications like video-text retrieval \citep{zhang2024localizing} and UAV positioning \citep{ju2024video2bev}.

-Existing TVG approaches fall into three paradigms: (1) Traditional methods using hand-crafted features, sliding windows, and DETR-like networks \cite{shi2022react, gordeev2024saliencyguided}; (2) LVLMs \cite{bai2025qwen25vl, li2023videochat} that regress segments via pretraining; and (3) RL-finetuned LVLMs, such as TimeZero \cite{Xu2025TimeZero} and Time-R1 \cite{Xu2025TimeR1}, which use RL with format rewards for structured reasoning and IoU rewards for alignment.
+Existing TVG approaches fall into three paradigms: (1) Traditional methods using hand-crafted features, sliding windows, and DETR-like networks \citep{shi2022react, gordeev2024saliencyguided}; (2) LVLMs \citep{bai2025qwen25vl, li2023videochat} that regress segment duration via pretraining; and (3) RL-finetuned LVLMs, such as Time-R1 \citep{Xu2025TimeR1}, using Reinforcement Learning (RL) with format rewards for structured reasoning and IoU rewards for alignment.

-TVG is fundamentally a video understanding task, with a particular emphasis on comprehension of actions, since textual queries typically contain verbs describing human activities (e.g., ``opening a door'').
-These action-related verbs are critical for aligning video content with the query intent.

-However, existing TVG methods primarily optimize for localization metrics like Intersection-over-Union (IoU), which measure the temporal overlap between predicted and ground-truth segments.
-However, models may overfit to superficial localization cues (e.g., relying on visual motion patterns rather than action semantics) and neglect deeper alignment between video actions and query verbs, leading to superficial matching rather than true understanding.

-Figure \ref{fig:teaser} demonstrates this.
-Time-R1 \cite{Xu2025TimeR1}, optimized for IoU in TVG, shows superior performance on TVG metrics (e.g., R1@0.3/R1@0.5/R1@0.7) compared to the baseline Qwen2.5-VL-3B.
-However, it exhibits degradation in key action-centric understanding tasks (VC/VD/AR), which \textit{ultimately} hampering the TVG accuracy.

-A key insight of our work is that improving action-level semantics is essential for pushing the upper bound of TVG accuracy.
-Conventional solutions involve joint training TVG tasks with other video understanding tasks such as VQA or video captioning.
-This is exactly how existing large vision-language models (LVLMs), e.g., Qwen2.5-VL series, are trained.
-However, this paradigm requires data expansion.
-More critically, VQA and captioning tasks are not originally designed to address action understanding in TVG scenarios.
-The research question in this paper is: \textit{Can we enhance TVG while preserving video-query action comprehension within existing TVG resources?}